 - Do not play any contact sports, such as football.

-Doing aerobic exercise, such as walking and stair climbing, will help you gain strength and feel better.
-Walk at least 2 to 3 times a day for 20 to 30 minutes.
-You can walk outside or indoors at your local mall or shopping center.
+Doing physical activity, such as walking and stair climbing, will help you gain strength and feel better.
+Try to get 20 to 30 minutes of physical activity at least 2 to 3 times a day.
+For example, you can walk outside or indoors at your local mall or shopping center.

 It’s common to have less energy than usual after surgery.
 This may last for 6 to 8 weeks.
-Recovery time is different for each person.
-Increase your activities each day as much as you can.
-Get up, get dressed, and walk.
+Recovery time is different for everyone.
+Do more activity each day as much as you can.
 Always balance activity periods with rest periods.
 Rest is an important part of your recovery.
 You may need a nap during the day, but try to stay out of bed as much as possible so you’ll sleep at night.

 Driving